secretstartups/handbook/sales/commercial/pooled_model/index.html.md

 As detailed above, however the case will have the subject **Upcoming PO Required Renewal: XX.XX.XXXX**

-### RT: Auto Renewal Turned Off - Reactive Trigger
+### RT: Customer Recently Cancelled - Reactive Trigger

 A customer has chosen not to auto renew.